Charlie Carman: Football player

-Later years
+Later life

 After retiring from football, Carman remained in Detroit and became an officer with the Detroit Police Department.
 He was married in approximately 1928 to his wife, Margaret, and, in 1930, they were living in an apartment in Detroit's 17th precinct.
 In 1940, Carman and his wife were living at 131 West Chicago Boulevard in Detroit.
 He was employed as a real estate broker, and she was employed as a school teacher.

 Carman died in 1976 in Saint Petersburg, Florida, at age 81.
 He was buried at the Norway Township Cemetery in Norway, Michigan.